SitePen/ditto/README.md

 What it does
 -----------

 Ditto works by traversing a project's file tree and finding all modules that are explicitly required.
-The modules can be AMD modules or legacy Dojo modules.
-Ditto will format all dependcies in the required format for a custom Dojo build.
+The modules can be AMD modules or legacy Dojo modules, and can be required anywhere in any file within a project.
+Ditto will format all dependcies in the required format for a custom Dojo build profile.